The Wrong Tool for the Job: Why Job Descriptions Can't Define Leadership Expectations

 Before moving on, it is worth testing whether this pattern is operating in your organization right now.
 Most CEOs who are living with it do not realize it until they try to answer a few specific questions.

 Now imagine asking each of those leaders to do the same exercise independently.
-Write down their top five priorities for the year.
+Write down their top five priorities.
 Specific and measurable.
 Then compare the two lists.
-In organizations where The Assumed Standard is running, the lists will diverge in ways that would surprise both parties.
+In organizations where The Assumed Standard is running, the lists will diverge in ways that would surprise both sides.
 Not on everything, but on enough to explain the friction that shows up in performance conversations.

 Think about the last difficult performance conversation you had with a senior leader.
 Did both of you walk into that conversation with a shared document that defined what success was supposed to look like?
 Or did the standard get constructed in the room during the conversation?
 If the latter, that is not a performance management problem.
 That is a role clarity problem.
 The conversation was never going to go well because the foundational work had not been done.